What is Push-Back Racking?

 How Push-Back Racking Systems Work

-Push-back racking systems store pallets on rolling pallet carts that rest on a set of inclined rails.
+Push-back pallet racking systems store pallets on rolling pallet carts that rest on a set of inclined rails.
 Push-back racking utilizes the force of gravity to pull pallets to the loading/unloading pick face.
 This slight incline enables forklift operators to load pallets onto the carts and push them up and back as the next pallet is loaded.

 When unloading push-back racking, the pallet being unloaded acts as a brake for the pallets behind.
 After removing the first pallet, the next one behind it rolls to the pick face for unloading.
 Watch the video to the right to see push-back pallet rack in action.